efarrer/adhoccasts/README.md

 ------------------------------------
 Directory layout for ad-hoc podcasts
-Each directory is it's own podcast and any mp3s under that directory will be treated as episodes.
+Each directory is it's own podcast and any media under that directory will be treated as episodes.
 The title of the podcast is the portion of the directory name before a double underscore. .
 The description is the portion after the double underscore.
 Any single underscores will be converted to spaces.
 So a